-Children are required to appropriate footwear for PE and it is important that before any PE lessons the floor is swept with the dry mop.
+Children are required to wear pumps for PE and it is important that before any PE lessons the floor is swept with the dry mop.
+The children are able to sweep the floor and the dust is swept aside for the caretaker to remove at the end of the day.

-The school asks that children wear appropriate clothes for PE both indoors and outdoors.
+The school asks that children and staff wear appropriate clothes for PE both indoors and outdoors.
 The PE kit is as follows:

-Girls
+Boys Girls

-- Black/navy shorts Black/Navy leotard/black/navy shorts White t-shirt White t-shirt Black/navy jogging bottoms/hooded top Black/navy jogging bottoms/hooded top Pumps/Trainers - Indoor/outdoor Pumps/Trainers - Indoor/outdoor
+Black/navy shorts Black/Navy leotard/black/navy shorts

+White t-shirt Jogging bottom/

+Pumps/Trainers - Outdoor White t-shirt

+Jogging bottoms/hooded top Pumps/Trainers - Outdoor